glerner/phpunit-testing/docs/guides/debugging-with-ai.md

 - Local development environment details (Lando, Docker, etc.)
 - Confirmation that code has been synced to the WordPress installation

+**Code in a separate folder than WordPress**: Write your code in one folder, synchronize to WordPress wp-content/plugins/yourplugin, test in WordPress.
+Do not risk losing your code if you rebuild your WordPress testing environment. code folder: ~/sites/phpunit-testing
+WordPress folder: ~/sites/wordpress
+sync to folder: ~/sites/wordpress/wp-content/plugins/phpunit-testing

-**Always sync before testing**: One of the most common sources of subtle bugs is testing against outdated code.
-Always sync your code to the WordPress installation before running tests, even when it doesn't seem necessary for your specific test case.
+**Always synchronize before testing**: One of the most common sources of subtle bugs is testing against outdated code.
+Always synchronize your code to the WordPress installation before running tests, even when it doesn't seem necessary for your specific test case.
 This prevents confusing situations where your tests are running against different code than what you're editing.

+>Tip: Make a sync-to-wp.php file to synchronize your code to the WordPress installation.

 ## Crafting Effective Debugging Prompts